 He has previously worked as a researcher at the Xavier Centre of Historical Research, Goa and has co-edited a volume on Public History of Goa: Evolving Politics, Culture and Identity (2019).

 Apart from his current research, Rinald reads on South Asian art history, as also keeps himself abreast on his homeland Goa.
-He is currently co-editing a book on The Jesuits and the Arts in Goa (forthcoming 2022).
+He is currently co-editing a book on The Jesuits and the Arts in Goa (forthcoming early 2023).